kallol193/Grocie-kart/README.md

                             >Build -Maven
                             >custom serverport- "3003"
-                            >Refer to rest from POM.XML config file "Refer to MongoDB "test" DB to find the collection
+                            >Refer to rest from POM.XML config file
+                            >Refer to MongoDB "test" DB to find the collection

 DEPENDENCIES USED:-